Sunday, 30 November 2025

 Lovely texture, very nice bite, good cheesy taste and that little kick of chilli.
 I really enjoyed these.

 Interesting.
 In the past I think these cheesy bites might have been packaged in a silver plastic baggie inside the cardboard box.
 You can see that this baggie is clear.
-Maybe the clear bag breaks down more quickly?
+Maybe the clear bag biodegrades more quickly?

 Friday, 20 June 2025